 by the US Internal Revenue Service, Environmental Protection Agency and Department

-of EnergyThis program allows a 30% tax credit with no upper limit on solar water
+of EnergyThis program allows a 30% tax credit on fuel cells, small wind turbines, geothermal heat pumps, solar water

 heaters and photovoltaic systems through 2019 (followed by a gradual step down

 in future years, before being phased out completely).
 Homes, businesses, farms,